ultraschemer/gambscript/README.md

 13. **Webpack Javascript Preprocessing and Compilation:** Once Webpack is called, it can perform its transpilation and processing tasks, normaly, generating the project bundle, as expected.
 14. **Release Final Javascript Bundle:** After the entire project is built, the user can choose to release the final bundle to public in the way he/she wishes.

-The code of Gambscript, at _"node_modules/gambscript/bin/gambscript.js"_ is implemented with proper comments, to reflect the compilation steps required to generate compatible CommonJS and Webpack Javascript modules from Scheme source code.
+The code of Gambscript, at _"node_modules/gambscript/bin/gambscript.js"_ is implemented with comments to reflect the compilation steps required to generate compatible CommonJS and Webpack Javascript modules from Scheme source code.

 ## 3. Tutorial